jbiatek/BSGRulebook/dynamic.md

 ### Cylon Players

-A Cylon player is a player who has revealed as a Cylon<span class="cylonleader"> (or a Cylon Leader who is not Infiltrating)</span>.
-Players who have a hidden "You Are a Cylon" card are secretly Cylons, but until they reveal they are still treated as human players and not Cylon players.

 Cylon players may choose to **ignore** the effects of Crisis cards<span class="finalfive">, Final Five cards,</span> and Skill Checks, unless they specifically say that they apply to Cylon players.

 Cylon players are not allowed to: